 CONTENTS 083 DESPAIR NEXT

 DESPAIR: a condition where palliative doses of hope can no longer be retained

 Despair is the residual state of paralysis which results when the last membrane of delusion has been fractured.
 Any attempted administrations of hope are immediately lost thru the ruptures of the fragile pellicle that had served as insulation against the fiats of a cosmic malevolence.
 As the possibilities of self-motivation and action are constrained, either by actual physical circumstances or by perceptual self-limitation, increasing quantities of hope for a desired outcome fail to alleviate the symptoms of frustration and injustice.
-Indifferent reality gradually dissolves the thin barrier of delusion.
+An indifferent reality gradually dissolves the thin barrier of delusion.

+CONTENTS 083 DESPAIR NEXT